DESI Data Release 1: Stellar Catalogue

 \section{Contents of the release}

 In this section we provide a brief overview of the contents of the catalogue, highlighting the aspects that are different from the EDR VAC.

 The file structure of the catalogue and column names have been described in \citetalias{Koposov2024_EDR_VAC}, and are mostly identical in this VAC.
-The data model is available online\footnote{\url{https://desi-mws-dr1-datamodel.readthedocs.io/en/latest/}}.
+The data model is available online.\footnote{\url{https://desi-mws-dr1-datamodel.readthedocs.io/en/latest/}}

 Similar to the EDR VAC, this release includes measurements by RVS and SP pipelines of coadded spectra from different surveys and programs.
-The release also contains a merged catalogue (named {\tt mwsall-pix-iron.fits}) that contains the combination of the RVS and SP measurements across all the surveys, targeting information, and the crossmatch with {\it Gaia} DR3 source catalogue \citep{gaia_edr3,gaia_dr3}.
+The release also contains a merged catalogue (named {\tt mwsall-pix-iron.fits}) that contains the combination of the RVS and SP measurements across all the surveys, targeting information, and the crossmatch with {\it Gaia} DR3 source catalogue \citep{gaia_main,gaia_edr3,gaia_dr3}.
 This combined catalogue is probably the most useful to work with for researchers interested in Milky Way science with DESI.
-We provide a short reminder of the structure of this file in the Appendix~\ref{sec:appendix_mwsall}, and also release a tutorial on how to use the catalogue \footnote{\url{https://github.com/desimilkyway/dr1_tutorials/}} The validation of the data quality of the catalogue is discussed in Section~\ref{sec:validation}, but the full list of known issues affecting the catalogue that users need to be aware of is provided in the Appendix~\ref{sec:known_issues}.
+We provide a short reminder of the structure of this file in the Appendix~\ref{sec:appendix_mwsall}, and also release a tutorial on how to use the catalogue.\footnote{\url{https://github.com/desimilkyway/dr1_tutorials/}} The validation of the data quality of the catalogue is discussed in Section~\ref{sec:validation}, but the full list of known issues affecting the catalogue that users need to be aware of is provided in the Appendix~\ref{sec:known_issues}.